Q&A: Wuhan Novel Coronavirus (or 2019 nCoV) - What we know about the virus [VIDEO]

 Detailed investigations found that SARS-CoV was transmitted from civet cats to humans in China in 2002 and MERS-CoV from dromedary camels to humans in Saudi Arabia in 2012.
 Several known coronaviruses are circulating in animals that have not yet infected humans.
 As surveillance improves around the world, more coronaviruses are likely to be identified.

 It depends on the virus, but common signs include respiratory symptoms, fever, cough, shortness of breath, and breathing difficulties.
 In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.
-Can coronaviruses be transmitted from person to person?

 What can I do to protect myself?